Room Selection FAQs

 I’m interested in living in a University Co-op.
 How do I apply?

-First, sign up for Housing (January 1 - March 6) so your information is in our system, and because later in the process you’ll sign your Co-op housing contract online.
+First, sign up for Housing (February 1 – February 28) so your information is in our system, and because later in the process you’ll sign your Co-op housing license online.
 The actual application and selection process for Co-ops is handled individually through each house.
 To apply to a Co-op (or Co-ops), please contact the house(s) in which you have interest – contact information can be found at housing.cornell.edu/cooperatives.
 To learn more about the Co-ops, take part in Co-op Mosey Open House which will be held on Feb.
-21, 2021 from 1:00pm - 5:00pm through a virtual fair in CampusGroups.
+13, 2022 from 1:00pm - 5:00pm.

 What is a proxy, and how do I submit a proxy request?

 A proxy is a person who can act in your place during Room Selection, if you are unavailable during your timeslot due to academic reasons.
-To submit a proxy request, you must meet with the Undergraduate Housing Coordinator prior to 12:00pm noon on Friday, March 5.
-If approved, you will be given special instructions for your proxy to use durning your timeslot.
-Note that proxies may pull in other students as roommates in their room, but may not block multiple rooms.
+To submit a proxy request, you must email email@example.com prior to March 7, 2022 at 9am.
+If approved, the housing office will select the best available space, based on your instructions, during your time slot.
+You will have two hours from the time of assignment to sign your license agreement.